-At the junction of the magnificent Warrumbungle and Liverpool ranges is Coolah Tops National Park, where there are trails for bushwalking and mountain biking, campsites, enchanting waterfalls and spectacular lookouts.
+Coolah Tops National Park is where the Warrumbungle and Liverpool ranges meet.
+There are trails for bushwalking and mountain biking in the park, as well as campsites, enchanting waterfalls and spectacular lookouts.
 Among the diverse wildlife are wallabies, gliders, kangaroos and eagles.